 Furthermore, a misaligned jaw may induce continuous facial pain and patients may experience issues each time they try to open their mouth.
 Other symptoms include difficulty in chewing, jaw clenching, popping sensation in the joint or a feeling similar to locking of the jaw.

-If you or a member of your family are looking for an option that doesn’t include medications or surgery, come to a Koala® Center for Sleep and TMJ Disorders and see if an oral appliance may be right for you.
+If you or a member of your family are looking for an option that doesn’t include medications or surgery, come to a Koala® Center For Sleep & TMJ Disorders and see if an oral appliance may be right for you.
 Discover options you can live with.
 You can also visit us at KoalaSleepCenters.com.